Benares is older than history, older than tradition, older even than legend, and looks twice as old as all of them put together.

 According to the famous Chinese traveler Hiouen Thsang (Xuanzang), who traveled to Banaras circa 635 AD, described Banaras as rich and prosperous place.

-Muslim kings and emperors loved Banaras.
-Loved for attacking, looting, and demolishing unfortunately; especially the Hindu buildings.
-Qutb-ud-din Aibak in the year 1194, Feroz Shah Tuglaq in 1376, and Sikander Lodi in 1496 destroyed every old temples in Banaras.
-For centuries Banaras lived in the era of declination and suppression, and lost thousands of its temples.
+Muslim kings and emperors loved Varanasi.
+Loved for attacking, looting, and demolishing purposes, unfortunately; especially the Hindu buildings.
+Qutb-ud-din Aibak in the year 1194, Feroz Shah Tuglaq in 1376, and Sikander Lodi in 1496 destroyed every old temples in Varanasi.
+For centuries Varanasi lived in the era of declination and suppression, and lost thousands of its temples.

 After the death of Aurangzeb, Mughal dynasty weakened considerably.
 Keeping hold on the regions began to become more difficult since many Hindu landlords began standing against the Muslim rule.
 To address this problem, establishment of a Hindu king who would pay allegiance to the emperor, was decided.
 It resulted the dynasty of rulers of ‘the Benares State’ that lasted till the independence from the British rule.